xebialabs/devops-as-code-workshop/README.md

 ## Bonus exercise: create something new!

 OK, that was cool and all.
-Now use the `xl export` command to learn more about the YAML format and build your own YAML file.
+Now use the `xl generate` command to learn more about the YAML format and build your own YAML file.